baranauskase/dend-c3-data-lake/README.md

 In this project, I'll apply what I've learned on Spark and data lakes to build an ETL pipeline for a data lake hosted on S3.
-To complete the project, I will load load data from S3, process the data into analytics tables using Spark, and load them back into S3.
+To complete the project, I will load data from S3, process the data into analytics tables using Spark, and load them back into S3.
 I'll deploy this Spark process on a cluster using AWS.

 # Background